vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

    * `client_id` - Merchant key is required for getting the access token.
    * `client_secret` - Merchant key is required for getting the access token.
    * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
-   * `merchantSerialNumber` - Merchant id.
+   * `merchantSerialNumber` - Merchant ID.
    * `mobileNumber` - The mobile number for the test app profile you have received or registered.

 ## Make API calls

-For all the following, you will start by sending request `Get Access Token` which uses [Get Access Token][access-token-endpoint].
+For all of the following, you will start by sending request `Get Access Token` which uses [Get Access Token][access-token-endpoint].
 This provides you with access to the API.